 - 2. Which Is the Best External Hard Drive for Mac

-Before you make the final choice of an external hard drive for MacBook Air/MacBook Pro/iMac, you should consider it in full-scale, including the aspects listed below:
+Before you make the final choice of an external hard drive for MacBook Air/MacBook Pro/iMac, you should consider it in full scale, including the aspects listed below:

 File system compatibility.
 You'd better choose an external hard drive pre-formatted with macOS-supported file systems, including Mac OS Extend, APFS, FAT32, and exFAT, otherwise, you have to format an external hard drive on Mac by yourself.

 Connection interface.
-To use an external hard drive on Mac, you need to connect the USB ports on both sides with a cable, and the ports should be compatible.
+To use an external hard drive on a Mac, you need to connect the USB ports on both sides with a cable, and the ports should be compatible.
 Although a USB adapter also works, it significantly decreases the speed.
 Most modern Mac models support USB Type-C and Thunderbolt 3, and the newly released MacBook Pro in 2021 even supports Thunderbolt 4.
 You can visit Apple.support to identify the ports on your Mac.